open-feature/go-sdk/README.md

 ### Shutdown:

-The OpenFeature API provides a shutdown function to perform a cleanup of all registered providers.
+The OpenFeature API provides a close function to perform a cleanup of all registered providers.
 This should only be called when your application is in the process of shutting down.

 ```go